souffle-lang/souffle-lang.github.io/pages/docs/types.md

 .symbol_type Place
 .type Town
 ```
-to define base types that are equivalent to
+to define base types.
+These definitions should be rewritten to the new syntax listed below,
 ```
 .type Even <: number
 .type Place <: symbol
 .type Town <: symbol
 ```
-in recent versions.